-Data Databases
+Data Science & AI Databases

 Advanced SQL: Window Functions, CTEs, and Optimization